cuiIRISA/streaming-llm-bedrock-multiaccount/README.md

 ## Getting Started
 To get started with this solution, follow these steps:

 1. Deploy the adapter layer (AWS Lambda) in the Bedrock account using the source code provided in ./bedrock-account/src.
+See the read me file inside ./bedrock-account

 2. Set up the cross-account role and associated policy in the Bedrock account using the example policy provided in ./bedrock-account/policy_example.json.
 Ensure that the client account has the necessary permissions to assume this role.

-3. Configure the remote client testing environment in the client account by updating the notebook ./client-account/remote_client_test.ipynb with the appropriate credentials and endpoints.
+3. Configure the remote client testing environment in the client account.
+In our case, we tested with Amazon SageMaker Instances with Python environment.
+Execute the notebook ./client-account/remote_client_test.ipynb with the appropriate execution role.

 4. Run the notebook to test the integration and interact with the Invoke Lambda APIs from the client account.
+You will receive the streaming response payloads from cross account Large Language Models.

 ## Contributions